-- 4.11 Most of the Surrey local planning authorities have now agreed to the County-wide Local Strategic Statement.
+- 4.12 Most of the Surrey local planning authorities have now agreed to the Countywide Local Strategic Statement.
 This document provides a framework for discussing, considering and potentially reaching and agreed position on strategic planning matters.
-It is anticipated that this will soon be expanded to include planning for infrastructure, housing growth and consideration of Green Belt related issues. - 4.12 Our relationship with the Greater London Authority and the London boroughs that neighbour us to the north and northwest, have historically been less developed.
-We are in the process of reinvigorating this relationship through active involvement in the London Plan process.
-We are in the process of expanding our strategic planning relationship with our immediate neighbours in Greater London this has been positively demonstrated by the successful joint working on the Strategic Housing Market Assessment.
+It is anticipated that this will soon be expanded to include planning for infrastructure, housing growth and consideration of Green Belt related issues. - 4.13 Our relationship with the Greater London Authority and the London boroughs that neighbour us to the north and northwest, have historically been less developed.
+We are in the process of reinvigorating this relationship through continued active involvement in the London Plan process.
+We are in the process of expanding our strategic planning relationship with our immediate neighbours in Greater London this has been positively demonstrated by the successful joint working on the Strategic Housing Market Assessment. - 4.14 However, we highlight that the differences in national planning policy relating to London actively serve to distance us from our colleagues in London.
+Indeed, the strategic status of the London Plan provides a dis-incentive to positive co-operation.
+As a consequence, whilst we may strive for a positive relationship with our neighbours to the north, the desire for fruitful co-operation may not be fully reciprocated.
+This remains an area of significant risk that lies beyond our ability to influence. - 4.15 Finally, recent local examination reports are forcing us to reconsider how we respond to specific strategic issues through the Duty.
+It is becoming clear that the Duty, and how it is discharged, is evolving.
+Previous approaches to discharging the Duty no longer appear to have currency with Local Plan Inspectors who now appear to require that neighbouring authorities prepare and adopt agreed strategies to address key issues.
+In particular we anticipate that we will be required to demonstrate how we will work collectively with our neighbours (specifically within our housing market area) to address unmet housing need.
+We will seek to meet this possibility.